ramankrishnan/AWS-3-TIER-TERRAFORM-ETL/README.md

 terraform apply
 ```

-📌 Replace values in `terraform.tfvars` or pass via CLI  before terraform init you have to change  your pem.file content in privatekey inside eks-terraform-keyand one more thing make sure the kep pair name would be eks-terraform-key .
+📌 Replace values in `terraform.tfvars` or pass via CLI  before terraform init you have to change  your pem.file content in `privatekey` inside `eks-terraform-key` and one more thing make sure the key pair name would be `eks-terraform-key` .

 ---